mitchell-royan/CNC_Milling_Machine/README.md

 p, o → spindle speed control

 Pre-Coded Shapes
-Draw shapes such as square, circle, or house using functions in drawshapes.c.
+Draw shapes such as square, circle, or house using functions in main.c.

 Coordinate Control
 Input absolute coordinates for precise movement.